bielborgesc/data-manipulation/README.md

 ## Development

  * I will explain and list the differences of the differents versions and their functions so that we can see in depth the optimization of the code.
 The file "data_manipulation.py" of folder V1 was the first version made and is in Portuguese, the file "data_manipulation.py" of folder V2 is the optimized code   and is in English.
-The the file "data_manipulation.py" of folder V3 is de last version, I used some libraries like Pandas and write the code with Jupyter.
+The the file "data_manipulation.ipynb" of folder V3 is de last version, I used some libraries like Pandas and write the code with Jupyter.

  * The file "original_database.csv" is the original file found at the link "https://www.kaggle.com/ahsen1330/us-police-shootings", was downloaded in 2020, may have been updated after that date.